kaviarasan01/Activity-audit/README.md

-# Exp Auditing Cloud Activity Using AWS CloudTrail
+# Ex Auditing Cloud Activity Using AWS CloudTrail
 ## Aim
 To enable and analyze AWS CloudTrail logs to audit user and resource activities in a cloud environment.
 ## Requirements